Skip to content

 I think about this often when I look at the opportunities that shaped my own trajectory.
 Almost none of them came from a single brilliant move.
 They came because I was present, available, and prepared when the right moment arrived.
 And being present was only possible because I had been showing up consistently long before that moment existed.

-Join the reader list to get Chapter 1 free, plus updates on speaking, podcasts, and new writing.
+Join the list and get Chapter 1 free, plus updates on speaking, podcasts, and new writing.